The Rundown

 Reading the Next Few Weeks

 If you’ve been doing honest work, with real content and links you earned, this update is mostly a spectator sport for you.
 Keep an eye on Search Console, hold your reporting to clean dates, and steer clear of inventing problems that don’t exist.
-Google will mark the dashboard when the rollout finishes, and what the update actually emphasizes should get clearer once site owners and analysts report what they’re seeing.
+Google marked the dashboard complete on June 26, and what the update actually emphasizes should get clearer as site owners and analysts continue reporting what they’re seeing.

 If a site leaned on shaky tactics, a spam update is when that catches up with it.
 Cleaning it up afterward is real work, and Google’s systems can take months to credit the changes.
 This is the part Coalition handles for clients before it becomes a problem.
 Most of them ride out updates like this one without much disruption, because their sites already follow the practices Google rewards.